Allen County Community Corrections

 CLINICAL/CBT PROGRAMS & CBT MARKETPLACE ORIENTATION

-All individuals referred to CBT programming at ACCC, whether internally by their ACCC Case Managers or externally referred by Probation, for example, are scheduled to attend the CBT Marketplace Orientation, at which time they are scheduled for recommended programs and obtain additional referral appointments with community agencies, as needed.
+All individuals referred to CBT programming at ACCC, whether internally by their ACCC Case Managers or externally referred by Probation, for example, are scheduled to attend the CBT Marketplace Orientation, at which time they are scheduled for recommended programs and obtain additional referral appointments with partner agencies within the community, as needed.
 The CBT Marketplace Orientation takes place weekly at the Day Reporting Center (DRC) on Tuesdays from 12:45 – 3:00 p.m., except the fourth Tuesday when it is held twice, the first at 9:45 a.m. and the second at 5:45 p.m.

 CBT SERVICES WE OFFER

-ACCC offers a variety of nonclinical CBT services, and Programs staff, along with Clinical Mental Health staff, facilitate the following Evidence-Based Cognitive Skills/Restructuring curricula, as described below.
+ACCC offers a variety of nonclinical CBT services, and Programs staff, along with Clinical Mental Health staff, facilitate the following Evidence-Based Restructuring/Skills curricula, as described below.

 Cognitive Behavioral Therapy (CBT) Programs